Rail in White Rock

 The trains are required to whistle at each grade crossing per Transport Canada's Rail Safety Procedure for Train Whistling at Public Grade Crossings.
 Included on this website is information on the procedure for eliminating whistling at grade crossings (whistle cessation).
 In order for the City to apply for whistle cessation at the grade crossings they must meet the 2014 Transport Canada Grade Crossing Regulations for each of these crossings.
 Currently all of the City’s grade crossings do not meet this regulation and need to be reconstructed to include flashing lights, bells, gate and be fully accessible prior to the City applying to eliminate the whistling.

 The City has applied to Transport Canada for the funding of the seven grade crossings in the City of White Rock and has received approval to reconstruct four of the crossings prior to the summer of 2018.
-The construction of Finlay Street, Bay Street, Ash Street and Balsam Street are currently being designed and construction is expected to begin this fall.
+The construction of Finlay Street, Bay Street, Ash Street and Balsam Street are currently being designed and construction is expected to begin fall 2017.
 We are hopeful, the City will be successful in obtaining further grant for the remaining crossing in 2018.
 Once all the crossings meet the Grade Crossing Regulations the City will apply to stop the whistling at each of the grade crossings in the City of White Rock.

 Transport Canada Contact Information